 An authorized person who manages or transacts business for another.
-Laws governing real estate, especially relating to agents, vary considerably from state to state.
+When it comes to the real estate law, especially the aspects relating to agents, it varies considerably from state to state.
 While some standardization has been achieved, it is best to check the particulars in each state.

 An appraisal is the estimate of value of real property made by a third party not involved in the transaction.
 Appraisals usually involve comparing the sales price to the value of similar properties in the area.
 Mortgage lenders typically require an appraisal before they will make a loan.